AdaCore/spark2014/docs/ug/test_and_proof.rst

 contracts had to be designed and added at an early stage to assist modular verification, and then maintained by the user as a program evolved.

-In contrast, |SPARK| is designed to facilitate a more *generative* mode of program construction and verification, where useful forms of verification can be achieved with code that complies with the core |SPARK| restrictions, but otherwise does not have any contracts.
+In contrast, SPARK 2014 is designed to facilitate a more *generative* mode of program construction and verification, where useful forms of verification can be achieved with code that complies with the core |SPARK| restrictions, but otherwise does not have any contracts.
 In this mode, implicit contracts can be